-On May 28 of this year, I met with Secretary Mike Pompeo who asked me to return to Kviv to lead on May 28 of this year, I met with Secretary Mike Pompeu who asked the to return to Kyiv to lead our embassy in Ukraine.
-It was and is a critical time in U.S.-Ukraine relation.
-Ukraine remained of vice and a service of the servi Ukraine relations: Volodymyr Zelenskyy nad Just Deell Globber Productions: Volodymyr New Productions: Volodymyr New Productions: Volodymyr New Ukrainian government would be seated, parliamentary elections were imminent, and the I lkrainian and the I and the Ukrainian political trajectory would be set for the next several years.
+On May 28 of this year, I met with Secretary Mike Pompeo who asked me to return to Kyiv to lead our embassy in Ukraine.
+It was-and is-a critical time in U.S.-Ukraine relations: Volodymyr Zelenskyy had just been elected president and Ukraine remained at war with Russia.
+As the summer approached, a new Ukrainian government would be seated, parliamentary elections were imminent, and the Ukrainian political trajectory would be set for the next several years.

-I had served as Ambassador to Ukraine from 2006 to 2009, having been nominated by George W. Burt by George W. Bush, and, in the intervening 10 years, I have stayed engaged With Ukraine, visiting fraction Ukraine, visiting frequently since 2013 as a board member of a small Ukrainian non-governmental organization supporting good governance and reform.
+I had served as Ambassador to Ukraine from 2006 to 2009, having been nominated by George W. Bush, and, in the intervening 10 years, I have stayed engaged with Ukraine, visiting frequently since 2013 as a board member of a small Ukrainian non-governmental organization supporting good governance and reform.
 Across the responsibilities I have had in public service, Ukraine is special for me, and Secretary Pompeo's offer to return as Chief of Mission was compelling.
 I am convinced of the profound importance of Ukraine to the security of the United States and Europe for two related reasons: